Espionage Act of 1917: Morison

 Samuel Loring Morison was a government security analyst who worked on the side for Jane's, a British military and defense publisher.
 He was arrested on October 1, 1984, though investigators never demonstrated any intent to provide information to a hostile intelligence service.
 Morison told investigators that he sent classified satellite photographs to Jane's because the "public should be aware of what was going on on the other side", meaning that the Soviets' new nuclear-powered aircraft carrier would transform the USSR's military capabilities.
-He said that "if the American people knew what the Soviets were doing, they would increase the defense budget."
+He said that "if the American people knew what the Soviets were doing, they would increase the defense budget".
 British intelligence sources thought his motives were patriotic.
-However, American prosecutors emphasized Morison's economic gain and complaints about his government job.
+American prosecutors emphasized his economic gain and complaints about his government job.

-The prosecution of Morison was used as part of a broader campaign against leaks of information as a "test case" for applying the Act to cover the disclosure of information to the press.
+Morison's prosecution was used in a broader campaign against leaks of information as a "test case" for applying the Act to cover the disclosure of information to the press.
 A March 1984 government report had noted that "the unauthorized publication of classified information is a routine daily occurrence in the U.S." but that the applicability of the Espionage Act to such disclosures "is not entirely clear".
 Time said that the administration, if it failed to convict Morison, would seek additional legislation and described the ongoing conflict: "The Government does need to protect military secrets, the public does need information to judge defense policies, and the line between the two is surpassingly difficult to draw."

 On October 17, 1985, Morison was convicted in Federal Court on two counts of espionage and two counts of theft of government property.
 He was sentenced to two years in prison on December 4, 1985.
 The Supreme Court declined to hear his appeal in 1988.
 Morison became "the only [American] government official ever convicted for giving classified information to the press" up to that time.
 Following Senator Daniel Patrick Moynihan's 1998 appeal for a pardon for Morison, President Bill Clinton pardoned him on January 20, 2001, the last day of his presidency, despite the CIA's opposition to the pardon.

 The successful prosecution of Morison was used to warn against the publication of leaked information.
 In May 1986, CIA Director William J. Casey, without citing specific violations of law, threatened to prosecute five news organizations–The Washington Post, The Washington Times, The New York Times, Time and Newsweek.